Finiteness of log abundant log canonical pairs in log minimal model program with scaling: Introduction

-Corollary \ref{cor--intro-3} has a further generalization to semi log canonical pairs (Theorem \ref{thm--mmpslclogabund}).
+Corollary \ref{cor--intro-3} has a generalization to slc pairs (Theorem \ref{thm--mmpslclogabund}).
 For the generalization, the result by Ambro--Koll\'ar \cite{ambrokollar} plays a crucial role.
-In general, we cannot run a log MMP for semi log canonical pairs.
-Nevertheless, the main result of \cite{ambrokollar} and Corollary \ref{cor--intro-3} enables us to run a log MMP terminating with a good minimal model in a similar situation to Corollary \ref{cor--intro-3}.
-For details, see Section \ref{sec4}.
+In general, we cannot always run a log MMP for slc pairs.
+Nevertheless, \cite[Theorem 9]{ambrokollar} and Corollary \ref{cor--intro-3} enable us to run a log MMP for slc pairs terminating with a good minimal model in a similar situation to Corollary \ref{cor--intro-3}.
+By applying Theorem \ref{thm--mmpslclogabund}, we prove the non-vanishing theorem for slc pairs in a very special case (Corollary \ref{cor--nonvanslc}).
+Furthermore, by applying Theorem \ref{thm--mmpslclogabund} and the gluing theory of Koll\'ar \cite[Section 5]{kollar-mmp}, we introduce a special case in which we can construct a projective semi-log canonical model (Theorem \ref{thm--mmpslclogbig}).

-We explain the ideas of the proofs of Theorem \ref{thm--intro-1} and Corollary \ref{cor--intro-2}.
-We will first prove Corollary \ref{cor--intro-2} (in fact, we will prove Theorem \ref{thm--main-logabundant}, an lc analogue of Corollary \ref{cor--intro-2}), then we will prove Theorem \ref{thm--intro-1}.
-To outline the proof of Corollary \ref{cor--intro-2}, fix a projective dlt pair $(X,\Delta)$, and suppose by contradiction that there is an infinite sequence of steps of a $(K_{X}+\Delta)$-MMP with scaling of an ample divisor which contains infinitely many log abundant dlt pairs.
-In particular, the log MMP does not terminate, so $K_{X}+\Delta$ is pseudo-effective by \cite{bchm}.
+We now explain the ideas of the proofs of Theorem \ref{thm--intro-1} and Corollary \ref{cor--intro-2}.
+We will first prove Corollary \ref{cor--intro-2} (in fact, we will prove Theorem \ref{thm--main-logabundant}, the lc and relative setting of Corollary \ref{cor--intro-2}).
+Suppose by contradiction that there exist a projective dlt pair $(X,\Delta)$ and an infinite sequence of steps of a $(K_{X}+\Delta)$-MMP with scaling of an ample divisor which contains infinitely many log abundant dlt pairs.
+In particular, the log MMP does not terminate, hence $K_{X}+\Delta$ is pseudo-effective by \cite{bchm}.
 We will prove the existence of a log minimal model of $(X,\Delta)$ to get a contradiction with \cite[Theorem 4.1]{birkar-flip}.
 By the special termination (\cite{fujino-sp-ter}), replacing $(X,\Delta)$, we may assume that $(X,\Delta)$ is log abundant and the restrictions of $K_{X}+\Delta$ to all lc centers of $(X,\Delta)$ are nef.
-Despite of the two properties, as shown in the following example, it is still difficult to prove the existence of a log minimal model of $(X,\Delta)$.
+Despite of the two properties, it is still difficult to prove the existence of a log minimal model of $(X,\Delta)$, as shown in the following example.